-- Does coffee contain toxic heavy metals such as lead and cadmium?
+- Does coffee contain toxic heavy metals or solvents?

 Note that use of certain supplements have been associated with increased or decreased risk of developing cancers, as discussed in our answer to the question Is it true that some vitamins or supplements can cause cancer?